New York Central Park view

 Rochester NY waterfall

-The city of Rochester, which is in Western New York, has a long history of liberal ideology that can be traced to historical individuals like Susan B. Anthony and Frederick Douglass, who battled for women’s suffrage and civil rights, respectively.
-This tradition is continued in modern Rochester by its progressive policies and active neighborhood involvement.
-For instance, the city holds an annual Fringe Festival to honor many creative forms and promote creativity and diversity.
+The city of Rochester, which is in Western New York, has a long history of liberal ideology that can be traced to historical individuals like Susan B. Anthony and Frederick Douglass, who battled for women’s suffrage and civil rights, respectively[7].
+This tradition is continued in modern Rochester through its progressive policies and active neighborhood involvement.

 8. Buffalo